gsoft-inc/sg-orbit/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     Please note that your issue will be fixed much faster if you includes the exact reproduction steps and a demo.

+    If the bug prevent your team from releasing please add the tag "blocking" to your issue.
 -->

 ### Describe the bug